It is an iron disorder in the blood in which the body produces too much iron.

 - Heterozygous C282Y (carrier); Heterozygous H63D (carrier) or heterozygous S65C (carrier).

-It is very important that iron levels go down to normal.
+Iron levels must go down to normal.
 Therapeutic blood extraction, or phlebotomy, is the most common means of reducing iron.

-Therapeutic phlebotomy (FT) is the same as regular blood donation, but it requires a medical order.
+Therapeutic phlebotomy (FT) is the same as regular blood donation, requiring a medical order.

-Regular blood donation can be done every 8 weeks.
-A person with severe iron overload may need to give blood up to 8 times in a single month.
+Regular blood donation can be made every eight weeks.
+A person with severe iron overload may need to give blood up to 8 times a month.

-Once iron levels reach normal, a person can begin maintenance therapy, which involves making a blood donation every 2 to 4 months throughout life.
+Once iron levels reach normal, a person can begin maintenance therapy, which involves making a blood donation every 2 to 4 months.

 Some people may need to give more or less blood depending on what they eat and how quickly their body absorbs iron.

-When hemochromatosis is diagnosed early and treated before the organs are damaged, a person can live a normal life expectancy.
+A person can live an average life expectancy when hemochromatosis is diagnosed early and treated before the organs are damaged.